sayaoyuri/sayaoyuri/README.md

 I'm currently graduating from an intensive 9 month long Bootcamp focused on the MERN + SQL stack for Web Development, including some more tecnologies such as Typescript and Docker, among others.
-Just recently I finished the front-end modules and started the back-end first back-end module, where i'm learning Node.js and MongoDB.
+Just recently I finished the front-end modules and started the first back-end module, where i'm learning Node.js and MongoDB.

 ### Currently learning